 There’s no argument that additional education provides crucial added value of interest to an employer.
 This is 100% true, particularly when speaking about the investment sector, which has been seriously hit by the financial crisis.
 Further education after graduating from university and various postgraduate qualifications have been a prerequisite for career advancement in many investment fields for quite a few years.

 Know the difference

-For those considering a career in investment, the question of whether to obtain a CFA or Master’s in Finance designation has always arisen.
+For those considering a career in investment, the question of whether to obtain a Chartered Financial Analyst (CFA) or Master’s in Finance designation has always arisen.
 Both have their pluses, as both degrees provide knowledge about the financial industry.
 However, there is a substantial difference between them.
-While the Master’s in Finance provides more general knowledge and is better suited for those who practise in more general fields in the business and financial sector, the CFA programme is particularly tailored to those who need more specialised skills, such as investment analysis, portfolio strategy, and asset management.
+While the Master’s in Finance provides more general knowledge and is better suited for those who practice in more general fields in the business and financial sector, the CFA program is particularly tailored to those who need more specialized skills, such as investment analysis, portfolio strategy, and asset management.

 The Master’s in Finance

 The MSF provides a very wide knowledge in every sector related to financial services – commercial banking, corporate finance, financial analysis and personal finances advisory services, insurance, investment banking, money management, property, business consultancy, taxation, risk management, funds management, stock-brokerage services and underwriting.

 It is widely known that professionals in the industry have the highest salaries.
 The program provides technical skills, improves the critical thinking of its attendees and teaches real business models.
 Fernando Castagnolo, risk management analyst with Citigroup and Master’s in Finance graduate from Warwick Business School, says: